Joelngari/database-assignment-1/README.md

 14. **order_history**: A record of the history of an order (e.g., ordered, cancelled, delivered).
 15. **order_status**: A list of possible statuses for an order (e.g., pending, shipped, delivered).

+## 🗺 ERD Diagram

+To visualize your schema, create an Entity Relationship Diagram (ERD) using **Draw.io** with:
+- Table names and fields
+- Primary and foreign keys
+- Relationships (one-to-many, many-to-many)

 ## License